by Jake Cordero

 A controversial Jazz Age figure, Crandon stumped investigators for decades — including those with Scientific American magazine.
 Others, however, suspected fraud.
 Some activities associated with the Crandon séance room appear to have rational explanations.
 Some do not.

 In commemoration of the spiritualist medium’s birthday next month, The Austin Séance presents this quick synopsis of her storied life.
 We also have commissioned a new portrait of Mina Crandon, created by the artist Emerson Schreiner.
 The head-and-shoulder image, painted in a contemporary impressionistic style, employs dark grays and blacks.
 That’s a reproduction of the image at right.
-We also have canvas prints are available on the merch page.
+We also have canvas prints available on the merch page.

-Born Mina Stinson on July 29, 1889, the future medium spent her youth in Ontario, Canada but eventually made her way to Boston, Massachusetts.
+Born Mina Stinson on July 29, 1889, the storied medium spent her youth in Ontario, Canada but eventually made her way to Boston, Massachusetts.
 There, she settled in one of the city’s tonier neighborhoods with her second husband, the Harvard surgeon Le Roi Goddard Crandon.
-Ms. Crandon soon began conducting séances for friends at their home and early on purportedly made contact with her deceased brother, who had been killed some years earlier in a railway accident.
+Mina soon began conducting séances for friends at their home and early on purportedly made contact with her deceased brother Walter, who had been killed some years earlier in a railway accident.

 Ms. Crandon employed a “spirit cabinet” during her sessions similar to one used by The Austin Séance.
 A large armoire, the cabinet was constructed of wood and with a door or doors in front.
-The disembodied spirit of her brother supposedly emerged from the cabinet, or she herself was placed within it.
+The disembodied spirit of her brother Walter supposedly emerged from the cabinet, or she herself was placed within it.

 Witnesses to Mina Crandon’s séances reported rapping noises, mysterious music and even direct voice contact from Walter.
 Others reported clocks stopping and furniture moving on their own accord.